 An introduction to the study of human perception.
-Emphasis will be on vision but hearing will also be discussed.
-Topics will include the perception of form, pattern recognition, constancy, attention, and perceptual learning.
+Emphasis is on vision, but non-visual perception such as hearing and multi-sensory integration are also discussed.
+Topics may include the perception of objects, colour, space, scenes, and motion, as well as factors affecting perception such as attention and learning.
 Topics can be selected to meet the interests of the class.